zawzaww/android-guides/Guides/Adding-Kernel-Features.md

-# How To Add Kernel Features for Android Devices
+## How To Add Kernel Features for Android Devices Using Git
+Coming soon...